BadassBaboon/Texture-Toolkit/README.md

 - The hash: 64-bit, computed over mip 0's tightly-packed rows, with the algorithm in `TextureHash.h`.
 - The filename: 16 uppercase hex digits plus `.dds`.
 A `0x` prefix is also accepted.
 - The layout: `<ResourceRoot>/inject` and `<ResourceRoot>/dump`.

+Special K's naming is accepted as a **second** key, never as a replacement for ours: an SK pack drops into `inject/` and works, while files named our way keep working exactly as before.
+Adding a compatibility naming is additive by construction and cannot rename anything.

 The set of pixel formats Texture Toolkit recognises is deliberately **additive**.
 A format it cannot positively identify is skipped rather than guessed at, so adding support for one later can only make